SecurityRiskAdvisors/vectr-sql-migration/README.md

 The default behavior of the migration tool is to truncate large strings to conform to the new schema.
 If you wish to change this, in the .env file set FORCE_MIGRATE=false This will cause the migration tool to exit with errors instead of modifying data.**

 1. From your vectr-sql-migration directory run the docker-compose.
 Note we're running this command without the -d.
 We must observe the migration running in case of any errors.
 If you do see a violation it will print to the log.
-Open an issue under the GitHub repository <insert link>.
+Open an issue under this project using the issue template.

  ```shell
 docker compose up